 Note: Testing the remaining 80% of Section 508 and WCAG guidelines require manual testing by web accessibility audit experts using assistive technologies.
 Visit Criterion’s Blog for more information about the Limitations of HTML Validation Scans.

 - Presentation of Audit Results – Upon completion of Phase 1 web accessibility testing, Criterion presents our Section 508 and WCAG test results.

 - Assign Technical Support – A web accessibility audit support specialist is assigned to your project team to provide Section 508 and WCAG technical support during the remediation process.

 - Final Audit - After all web accessibility issues identified in our 1st Pass Audit are repaired, Criterion will perform a final Section 508 and WCAG compliance audit.

 - Final HTML Validation Scan – A final automated HTML validation scan is conducted to ensure all previously identified Section 508 and WCAG accessibility issues have been properly repaired.

-Section 508 and WCAG Compliance Documentation – Upon completion of Phase 2 Section 508 and WCAG testing, Criterion will create the following web accessibility compliance documents for your records:
+Section 508 and WCAG Compliance Documentation – Upon completion of Phase 2 Section 508 and WCAG testing, Criterion will create the following web accessibility certification documents for your records: